BLara408/Portfolio-site/README.md

-Portfolio Website created with React.
+Portfolio Website created with React(This is the BUILT FOLDER).
 URL https://blara408.github.io/(Deprecated) This is the build folder that was hosted on github pages.
 Home Screen
 ![image](https://github.com/BLara408/Blara408.github.io/assets/24239807/a839ed47-1a2f-4625-9916-7e0bd7a11c9d)